 Medical Travel Assistance Program is created to assist families seeking the best possible medical care for their children.
 Assistance will be considered for families who travel outside of Nevada to seek medical care and/or treatment, but lack adequate financial resources for the cost of this travel.
-COMING WINTER 2017.
+Starting 2019.

 Childhood Rare Disease Advocacy

 We are partnering with Global Genes – Allies in Rare Disease, one of the leading rare and genetic disease patient advocacy organizations in the world, to bring awareness and promote legislation to find treatments for the thousands of rare diseases that affect children.
 Learn more.